deandra485/deandra485/README.md

 I'll be super focused if I get an error in my code.
 -
-*evcadhan021/evcadhan021* is a ✨ special ✨ repository because its README.md (this file) appears on your GitHub profile.
+*deandra485/deandra485* is a ✨ special ✨ repository because its README.md (this file) appears on your GitHub profile.

 - 🔭 I’m currently working on random mini projects
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Laravel
 - 👯 I’m looking to collaborate on Big company and freelancer
 - 🤔 I’m looking for help with mentor and teammates
-- 💬 Ask me about application android and iOS
+- 💬 Ask me about application web
 - ⚡ Fun fact: I like sports, making money, business, investing, gaming room, motor sports, outfits.

 📫 How to reach me: via Instagram, Telegram, or Email